Fan Yilin

 Fan Yilin (范忆琳 (范憶琳, Fàn Yìlín); born 11 November 1999) is a Chinese artistic gymnast and uneven bars specialist.
-She is a two-time world champion on the uneven bars (2015, 2017) and the 2015 Asian champion on balance beam.
+She is a two-time world champion on the uneven bars (2015 and 2017) and the 2015 Asian champion on balance beam.
 At the 2015 World Championships, she was part of the first ever four-way tie along with Viktoria Komova, Daria Spiridonova, and Madison Kocian.
-Domestically, she is a four-time Chinese national uneven bars champion (2015, 2016, 2020, 2021).
+Domestically, she is a four-time Chinese national uneven bars champion (2015, 2016, 2020, and 2021).
 She was a member of the Chinese team at the 2016 Summer Olympics, where she won a bronze medal in the team competition, and competed at the 2020 Olympic Games.

 Early life

 Fan Yilin was born on 11 November 1999 in Taizhou, Zhejiang.
 Her father, Fan Bingzhu, is a former professional wrestler.
 Fan began gymnastics at the age of six in order to improve her health since she had been ill as a child.